-1. If both signing and encryption can be applied to the content, then two values for smime-type SHOULD be assigned "signed-" and "encrypted-".
-If one operation can be assigned then this can be omitted.
-Thus since "certs-only" can only be signed, "signed-" is omitted.

-2. A common string for a content OID SHOULD be assigned.
-We use "data" for the id-data content OID when MIME is the inner content.

-3. If no common string is assigned.
-Then the common string of "OID.<oid>" is recommended (for example, "OID.1.3.6.1.5.5.7.6.1" would be DES40).
+- 1. If both signing and encryption can be applied to the content, then two values for smime-type SHOULD be assigned "signed-" and "enveloped-".
+If one operation can be assigned, then this can be omitted.
+Thus, since "certs-only" can only be signed, "signed-" is omitted. - 2.
+A common string for a content OID SHOULD be assigned.
+We use "data" for the id-data content OID when MIME is the inner content. - 3.
+If no common string is assigned, then the common string of "OID.<oid>" is recommended (for example, "OID.2.16.840.1.101.3.4.1.2" would be AES-128 CBC).

-It is explicitly intended that this field be a suitable hint for mail client applications to indicate whether a message is "signed" or "encrypted" without having to tunnel into the CMS payload.
+It is explicitly intended that this field be a suitable hint for mail client applications to indicate whether a message is "signed" or "enveloped" without having to tunnel into the CMS payload.

 3.3.
-Creating an Enveloped-only Message
+Creating an Enveloped-Only Message